 The Eastern Apostolic Church is committed to working side by side with all who proclaim Jesus Christ as Lord.
 Differences in theology or denominational boundaries do not prevent us from cooperating in the common good and the salvation through Jesus Christ.

-Eastern Christianity recognizes the teachings of first three Ecumenical Councils of the historic Church: Nicea I (325), Constantinople I (381) and Ephesus (431).
-Additionally, the doctrinal truths and orthodox continuity, found in the first seven Ecumenical Councils, are recognized by all eastern churches.
+Orthodox Christianity recognizes the teachings of first three Ecumenical Councils of the historic, undivided Church: Nicea I (325), Constantinople I (381) and Ephesus (431).
+Additionally, the doctrinal truths and orthodox teachings, found in the seven Ecumenical Councils (including the first three), are recognized by all Orthodox branches.
 Orthodox Christians pray continuously for reconciliation, ecumenical dialogue and cordial fellowship between all brothers and sisters in Christ.

 The Eastern Apostolic Church affirms that all baptized are part of the greater body of Christ, i.e. the christian church at large.

 Let no debt remain outstanding, except the continuing debt to love one another, for whoever loves others has fulfilled the law.
 The commandments, “You shall not commit adultery”, “You shall not murder”, “You shall not steal”, “You shall not covet”; and whatever other command there may be, are summed up in this one command: “Love your neighbor as yourself.”
 Love does no harm to a neighbor.
 Therefore love is the fulfillment of the law.